jiaqi404/pfad/assignment/assignment3/README.md

 # About Assignment \#3
-In this assignment, I used Streamlit to establish a webpage that can get user's text input, and then used a text to audio model to generate an audio clip based on the text description. **Please run A3_TextToAudio.py to check.**
+In this assignment, I used Streamlit to build a webpage that can get user's text input.
+Then I used a text to audio model to generate an audio clip based on the text description.
+I also used Librosa to generate a spectrogram for the generated music to give users a better understanding of the principles behind it. **Please run A3_TextToAudio.py to check.**